-Who are the biggest importers?
+Who are the biggest users of palm oil?

 Why get oil from palms?

 Oil palm is something of a wonder crop.
 It yields 4-10 times more oil per hectare than other sources of vegetable oil such as soybeans or coconut palms.
+The plant accounts for just 9% of the 322 million hectares of land used to produce oil crops globally, yet it produces 36% of the oil.
 This makes it an efficient and profitable use of land.
 The economic value of palm oil translates into jobs, infrastructure and tax revenues.

-So why is palm oil so controversial?
+Why is palm oil so controversial?